redmondmj/NETW1500-Resources/Lab Docs/Lab 2/NETW1500 Lab 2 - Tools f1ef39e2083a4844afeb2f3fca77bc18.md

     3. At the Install Windows Admin Center on Windows Server page, click **Next**.
     4. At the Installing Windows Admin Center page, click **Next**.
 Note that the installation program will generate a self-signed encryption certificate for use on port 443 (HTTPS) and click **Install**.
     5. Click **Finish**.
-2. Navigate to https://SERVER*X*:443 within the Chrome Web browser and click **Skip tour** when prompted.
+2. Navigate to https://SERVER*X*:443 (remember SERVERX should be replaced with your hostname i.e. https://MATT-DC01:443 , you may also replace this with the generic localhost) within the Chrome Web browser and click **Skip tour** when prompted.
 Maximize your Chrome Web browser screen.
 3. At the All connections page, click **Add, Servers**.
 Note that you can add servers by server name or import a list of server names.
 Click **Cancel**.
 4. Highlight **server*x*** within the All connections page and click **Edit tags**.
 At the Edit connection tags window, type **2019HOST** and click **Save**.
 5. Highlight **server*x*** within the All Connections page and click **Connect**.
 Within the Overview tool, view the information shown and then click **Manage alerts**.